shardus/website-docs.shardus.com/pages/docs/gettingstarted.md

 });
 ```
 #### Shardus setup function
-Shardus takes a set of setup function that require dapp developer to implement.
+Shardus takes a set of setup [functions](./api/interface/setup/README) that require dapp developer to implement.
 They look like this.
 ```ts
 dapp.setup({
   validate(tx) {},